Manage Files on HDFS with Ambari Files View

 We will download geolocation.csv and trucks.csv data onto our local filesystems of the sandbox.
 The commands are tailored for mac and linux users.

 Then, we will download geolocation.csv and trucks.csv data onto our local filesystems of the sandbox.
 The commands are tailored for mac and linux users.

 1. Open a terminal on your local machine, SSH into the sandbox:

 Note: If you’re on VMware or Docker, ensure that you map the sandbox IP to the correct hostname in the hosts file.

 Map your Sandbox IP

-2. Copy and paste the commands to download the geolocation.csv and trucks.csv files.
+2. Open another terminal, change your current directory to Downloads then copy and paste the commands to download the geolocation.csv and trucks.csv files.
 We will use them while we learn file management operations.